-The CNMI is in the process of reviewing the requirements of reporting on evidence-based interventions.
+The CNMI is continually reviewing the requirements of reporting on evidence-based interventions.
 Where appropriate, the CNMI may use program evaluations or evidence-based reporting to demonstrate the effectiveness of the approved programs funded with ARPA SLFRF.

-Future versions of this Recovery Plan will include specific approaches for each program where appropriate and the CNMI looks forward to robust programmatic reporting and evaluation.
+Future versions of this Recovery Plan will include specific approaches for each program where appropriate.